OPTUM, a UnitedHealth Group company

 • Assess patient appropriateness for home infusion therapy, including the safety of the home environment, availability of caregiver support, and willingness of patient and caregivers to become as independent in therapy administration and monitoring of response to therapy as possible

 • Obtain and document patient’s medical history at the start of care and ongoing, mainly as related to the diagnosis being treated with the prescribed infusion therapy

-• Complete all required clinical documentation thoroughly and timely, including nursing plans of care (POC), plans of treatment (POT)/485’s, supplemental physician orders, visit notes, clinical summaries, medication profiles, discharge summaries, and any updates provided to members of the patient’s care team, as well as obtaining patient and caregiver signatures on relevant consents and forms.
+• Complete all required clinical documentation thoroughly and timely, including nursing plans of care (POC), plans of treatment (POT)/485’s, supplemental physician orders, visit notes, clinical summaries, medication profiles, discharge summaries, and any updates provided to members of the patient’s care team, as well as obtaining patient and caregiver signatures on relevant consents and require forms.

 • Participate in case of conferences as needed to plan patient care with the multi-disciplinary care team comprehensively.

 • Provide comprehensive skilled care to patients of varying ages and medical conditions, as outlined in the care plan and according to physician orders and the treatment plan.